Gurupradeep/Pokemon-Crawler/README.md

 # Pokemon-Crawler

 It is a python scrapy web crawler using which you can download pictures of around 1000 pokemon( it features all generations of pokemons).
-Sounds cool right :P

 Given below are the some of the tools to be installed in order to meet the requirements